dopebnan/kwancore/README.md

 It will probably run fine on any Debian-based distro too, but I wouldn't recommend running this on Windows, since some commands do require bash (i.e. checking the system uptime).

+## Legal Notices

 The whole entirety of this project is under the [GNU General Public License v3](LICENSE), except any files that state otherwise.

-## Legal Notices
+This project requires that your machine has some prerequisites installed:

-This project uses [discord.py](https://github.com/Rapptz/discord.py) by Rapptz as a Discord API wrapper, [yt-dlp](https://github.com/yt-dlp/yt-dlp) by yt-dlp as a way to get music from streaming services, [FFmpeg/FFprobe](https://git.ffmpeg.org/ffmpeg.git) by the FFmpeg team to stream the media through the bot, [AGenius.py](https://github.com/dopebnan/AGenius.py) by dopebnan, to load the lyrics of songs,
+[discord.py](https://github.com/Rapptz/discord.py) by Rapptz as a Discord API wrapper, [yt-dlp](https://github.com/yt-dlp/yt-dlp) by yt-dlp as a way to get music from streaming services, [FFmpeg/FFprobe](https://git.ffmpeg.org/ffmpeg.git) by the FFmpeg team to stream the media through the bot, [AGenius.py](https://github.com/dopebnan/AGenius.py) by dopebnan, to load the lyrics of songs,